 There is (without a doubt) an overwhelming number of options when it comes to investments for your retirement; one of those choices, which many of you likely haven’t heard of, is an annuity.
 Despite that being the case, annuities are one of the most commonly used products in retirement plans, so it’s best you get a grasp on them before you turn 60 or 70 years old (and become senile).

-Understanding that annuities have many different core functions and enhanced features, there are companies like My Pension Expert which can help you with personalized recommendations for your situation.
+Understanding that annuities have many different core functions and enhanced features, there are companies which can help you with personalized recommendations for your situation.
 Since annuities are one of the more confusing (albeit good) investment options available, it’s ALWAYS good to talk with a professional first that’s willing to give you a free consultation or is willing to educate you on the product and variables associated.